 The one-year program requires full-time attendance and 24 hours of course credits.

-* During the Foreign Graduate Seminar, students working toward the specialized LL.M. degree in International Business Law must write an Honors level research paper on a business law topic approved by Professors Turner and Katz; the grade of Honors is equivalent to a B+ or better.
+During the Foreign Graduate Seminar, students working toward the specialized LL.M. degree in International Business Law must receive a grade of H on the research paper, required in the second semester, on an international business law topic approved by Professor Turner.
+The grade of H is equivalent to a B+ or better.

 ELECTIVES GROUP I: